cosmos/cosmos/PLAN.md

 During the Crowdfund, 75% of future Genesis atoms will be sold to sophisticated members of the public who wish to support or participate in this project.
-The crowdfund will happen over a period of 42 days as the Ethereum crowdfund, and be capped an amount to be determined later.
+The crowdfund will happen over a period of 42 days as the Ethereum crowdfund.

-The crowdfund will be capped at $12M equivalent of bitcoins after the first 24 hours of the crowfund.
-After 24 hours since the beginning of the crowdfund, when the total amount raised exceeds $12M given the price of bitcoin at 9am PDT the morning of, the crowdfund will immediately stop.
+The crowdfund will be capped at $9M equivalent of bitcoins after the first 24 hours of the crowfund.
+After 24 hours since the beginning of the crowdfund, when the total amount raised exceeds $9M given the price of bitcoin at 9am PDT the morning of, the crowdfund will immediately stop.

 ### Funding Milestones